More Genomic Breeding Values on the German scale

 Who is responsible for estimation and publication of breeding values?

 vit is responsible for genetic evaluation (classical, genomics) for 59 traits for dairy breeds from Germany, Luxembourg and Austria.
 Besides all Interbull converted standard traits 13 health traits (udder health, claw health, reproductive health, metabolic stability), young stock survival and a robot index are included.
-Official genomic breeding values are calculated on a weekly base and results are published every Tuesday by vit.
+Official genomic breeding values are calculated on a weekly base and results are published every Tuesday by vit for new animals.
+The breeding values of all animals are updated three times a year.

 Where do you search for the gRZG of a specific sire?